mysteryperutours/pburtchaell.com/content/pages/colophon.md

 ---
 title: Colophon
-description: 'A website is storage of intellectual property: ideas, writing, thoughts and memories.
-This is my storage and this document explains how I built it.'
+description: A website is storage of intellectual property: ideas, writing, thoughts and memories.
+This document explains how I built my website.
-essay: true
+template: base.hbt
 ---

 A website is storage of intellectual property: ideas, writing, thoughts and memories.
 This is my storage and this document explains how I built it.